 Kari A. Fisher, LCSW, MEd, PPSC

-Today, Kari holds a license as a Clinical Social Worker (LCSW) and is a credentialed Pupil Personnel Services Provider (PPSC).
-She has more than 10 years of experience in child therapy and special education, having previously worked as a Behavior Therapist and Special Education Instructional Assistant for the San Diego and Compton Unified School Districts, and Olive Crest Academy in Orange County.
+Kari earned a Masters Degree in Social Work (MSW) from USC with a concentration in Families and Children and a sub‑concentration in School Settings.
+She then completed a second Masters Degree in Education and Applied Behavior Analysis (MEd); furthering her expertise in child and adolescent behavior.
+In addition to being a Licensed Clinical Social Worker (LCSW) and child therapist, Kari is a credentialed Pupil Personnel Services Provider (PPSC) and substitute teacher for the state of California.
+She has more than 10 years of experience in child therapy and special education, having previously worked as a Behavior Therapist and Special Education Instructional Assistant for the San Diego and Compton Unified School Districts, as well as Olive Crest Academy in Orange County.